August 19, 2017

 STEP 1A: MEASURE THE PADS

-It is important to note that measurements at the beginning are not entirely comparable with measurements at later stages.
-In the earlier days there is a tendency to go to toilet excessively, so initial measurements are likely to be lower than they would have otherwise been.
-As one develops the capacity to hold more urine and for longer, the full bladder creates heavier leaks.
-But this is a good thing.
-One should hold the bladder for as long as possible.
-The measurements also vary by one’s level of fitness.
-If one has a lot of sneezing, there is heavier leakage.
+Measurements at the beginning are not entirely comparable with later measurements.
+In the earlier days there is a tendency to visit the toilet excessively, so initial measurements are lower than they would have otherwise been.
+As one develops the capacity to hold more urine and for longer, the full bladder leads to heavier leaks – but this is a good thing.
+One should try to gain back the capacity to hold urine.
+The measurements also vary by one’s level of fitness or wellness.
+If one has is sick and sneezes, there is heavier leakage.
 In my case, the later stages have involved more extreme exercises, so these measurements are larger than they would otherwise have been.

 Step 1: First three months: KEGELS – 10% of the solution

 Sanjeev: There are as many recommendations regarding Kegel exercises as there are physios.
 The following is based on my own learnings, experience and recommendations.